 When I take a raft trip with a guided service, I am relying on them to collect the data necessary to provide me with a safe and memorable trip.
 Their acquisition and control of that data ultimately control's my experience.
 As I have progressed to learning how to run my own oar boat with other like minded boaters in which case we have a trip leader, I can completely defer to them regarding the data needed to make decisions on how to navigate the river and my experience or I can take control by gathering my own data on the river and use it to directly influence my experience.

 The success of outdoor & sporting goods retailers both online (Amazon) and in-store (Bass Pro Shops – at no risk of bankruptcy) shows that the industry itself is not in trouble.
-Consumers are embracing sport, fitness and outdoorsmanship at a rapid rate.
+Consumers are embracing sport, fitness and the outdoors at a rapid rate.
 What has changed, instead, is consumer habits, and the successful retailers and outdoor brands are the ones that are changing with them.
-Even though Amazon is a growing beast in this segment, (Amazon alone claims nearly 5% of the market share of this outdoor and sporting goods market, well above the average among other product groups) does not mean your e-commerce strategy should just be "let's sell on Amazon."
+Even though Amazon is a growing beast in this segment, (Amazon alone claims nearly 5% of the market share of this outdoor and sporting goods market, well above the average among other product groups) does not mean your e-Commerce strategy should just be "let's sell on Amazon."
 It's shortsighted, especially if you consider that more than half (55 percent) of shoppers prefer to shop directly with brand manufacturers over retailers, according to Astound Commerce Insight’s “Global Brand Shopper Survey.”

 Don't put all their eggs in one basket.
 You need to diversify your revenue streams to avoid relying on one entirely.
-Your own online e-commerce site is just as critical as yourAmazon sales.
+Your own online e-Commerce site is just as critical as yourAmazon sales.
 You want an online shopping experience designed to compete with the smoothness of Amazon, or any other online retailer.
 A slick design and refined organization and navigation, a customer service guarantee, free returns, and free 2-day shipping all add to the customer’s shopping experience.

-In short order, your outdoor company has evolved from the traditional channel then added an e-commerce channel(s) creating a multi channel environment that is now an interlinked omnichannel experience for your customers that you have to seamlessly execute.
+In short order, your outdoor company has evolved from the traditional channel then added an e-Commerce channel(s) creating a multi channel environment that is now an interlinked omnichannel experience for your customers that you have to seamlessly execute.

 This move to diversify your sales channel for your products from its historical reliance on B2B dealers is driven by your need for more product sales.
 One option many are considering is the utilization of a third party reseller.
 If you are considering utilizing a third party reseller for your products as a means to expand B2C sales, don't ever lose sight of how important it is that you develop your own branded B2C channel.
 Third party resellers like Amazon do not provide any data on who purchases your products.